maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 9. Import of fitness & wellness data into the Me app
 10. Product Improvement
 11. Increasing the reach
+12. Management of our customer relationships
-12. Your rights in relation to your data
+13. Your rights in relation to your data
-13. Right of complaint to a supervisory authority
+14. Right of complaint to a supervisory authority
-14. Other
+15. Other

 Below you will find the essential information about the processing of your data in the Me App and your rights associated with it.
 Please read this privacy statement carefully, before giving your consent to it.